iamrafiul/jokesbot/README.md

 Create a file called token and paste your bot token in there.
 Then text your bot with the command /start.

-Usage
+#Usage

 Create a file called token and place your bot token inside run bash bashbot start inside the project directory Send /start Message to your bot .( In this case @joke_bot)

-To see jokes from different contries first run the app using the following command:
+1. To see jokes from different contries first run the app using the following command:

 ```bash
 bash bashbot.sh start
 ```

-Then go to telegram, find joke_bot and type "/start".
+Then go to telegram, find your bot(the bot token you had given in the token file) and type "/start".
 This command will initiate our app in telegram app and you will get the list of commands from the text it will provide.
 For example, the command for GUI application is "/joke"

-To add a new joke from a country not listed, simply do
+2. To add a new joke from a country not listed, simply do

 ```bash
 bash teachBot.sh "<country>" "<jokes>"